 Avocados are full of that “good fat” you’re always hearing about.
 Kids need a daily diet with roughly 30% monosaturated fat and a little avocado a day provides more than enough.
 You won’t need to do much coaxing, most kids love guacamole!

-This kids superfood packs a lot of nutritional punch.
-It has vitamins A, C and K, iron, potassium and calcium.
-Plus kids can grow their own basil at home right on the countertop.
+Basil packs in a lot of nutritional punch.
+It has vitamins A, C, and K, iron, potassium, and calcium.
+Plus basil can be grown at home right on the countertop.
 Toss it on pasta sauces, pizza, and other yummy kid favorites.

-This kids superfood is great sprinkled on breakfast foods.
 This tasty spice regulates blood sugar, which will keep your kids’ energy from crashing after breakfast in the middle of a school day.
+Sprinkle on breakfast foods, in smoothies and anywhere else you find that fits.
+Sorry, packaged cinnamon toast won’t cut it here.

 This kids superfood has science behind it.
 Studies revealed that kids who start their day with oatmeal concentrate better in school all day.
 That’s because oatmeal breaks down slowly to give continual bursts of energy over a long period of time.

-I absolutely positively agree with all 15, especially avocados, oatmeal and salmon.
+I absolutely agree with all 15 here, especially avocados, oatmeal, and salmon.
 Those three I always see on superfood lists.
 Cinnamon too!
+Just remember, a “true” superfood doesn’t come in packages.